 Apple’s complaint provides new information on NSO Group’s ‘FORCEDENTRY’, an exploit for a now-patched vulnerability previously used to break into a victim’s Apple device and install the latest version of NSO Group’s spyware product, Pegasus.

-The exploit was originally identified by the Citizen Lab, a research group at the University of Toronto.
+The Citizen Lab, a research group at the University of Toronto, originally identified the exploit.

 “The spyware was used to attack a small number of Apple users worldwide with dangerous malware and spyware,” the company informed.

 Apple said it is notifying the small number of users that it discovered may have been targeted by ‘FORCEDENTRY’.